softwaremagico/KendoTournamentManager/README.md

 ## Default credentials.

-The default user is `admin@test` with password `asd123`.
+The default user is `admin@test.com` with password `asd123`.
 This user is an admin user that can create new users.
 Remember to change the password or remove this account.

 # Contributing to Kendo Tournament Manager v2